 Playing and participating in sport is very important to keep fit and healthy.
 Not only does it keep the body healthy, but also keeps your mind sharp and happy due to the release of endorphins.
 Due to the competitive nature of most sports, most people find they push themselves to their limits and this is when Sports Injuries can occur.

 The reason why most sports professionals can push themselves so hard and not get injured is that their technique is so spot on.
-Counter to that, the reason why amateurs become injured so easily is they try to replicate the same shots, times and moves as the professionals but without the precise technique available.
+In contrast, the reason why amateurs become injured so easily is they try to replicate the same shots, times and moves as the professionals but without the precise technique available.
 Training at a slow pace and spending the time to perfect a technique before doing it at speed will help to cut down the chances of injuring yourself.
 Practice makes perfect and some professional coaching can go a long way.

 Sport and exercise are both very good for your health, however just as too many burgers and chips are bad for your body, so is too much exercise.
 You need to give your body a chance to rest and repair around your training – the rest days are as important to your body as your training days.
 Allowing at least two days per week where your body can rest should be a bare minimum, with three being the optimum.

 If you don’t train regularly then you need to be extra careful when taking part in any sport.
 This is because your muscles won’t have the inherent strength needed to reach those long shots or push that extra bit.
 The best training regime should be to strengthen and tone all areas of your body – this will allow for optimum performance and health benefits.